getify/You-Dont-Know-JS/async & performance/ch3.md

 	// construct and return a promise
 	return new Promise( function(resolve,reject){
 		// eventually, call `resolve(..)` or `reject(..)`,
-		// which are the resolution triggers for
+		// which are the resolution callbacks for
 		// the promise.
 	} );
 }